Skip to main content

 Reads bytes from the given endpoint via TCP or TLS.

 The endpoint at which the server will listen.
-If connect=true, this is instead the remote endpoint to connect to.
 Must be of the form [tcp://]<hostname>:<port>.
-Use the hostname 0.0.0.0 o accept connections on all interfaces.
+Use the hostname 0.0.0.0 to accept connections on all interfaces.

 parallel = int (optional)